 Review all material to be released to the public on behalf of Student Government.

-Serve as administrator of the ANNOUNCEment Listserv in accordance with the Public Relations Listserv Guidelines.
+Serve as administrator of the ANNOUNCEment Listserv in accordance with the Listserv Guidelines.

 Distribute weekly surveys during the fall and spring semesters to the student body to gauge student opinion regarding topics of interest to Student Government and the student body.
 Input from all branches of Student Government, as well as feedback from students, shall be considered when picking the topics.